acako/ReinforcementLearningProject/README.md

 Authors of this project: Albina Cako, Reginald McLean and Bartosz Kosakawski.

-In this project, an agent was trained to play Super Mario Kart using Deep Q-Learning (DQN) algorithm. (code is not included) The agent was also trained to play Pong game using Deep Q-Learning and Double Deep Q-Learning (DDQN) algorithms. (code included)
+In this project, an agent was trained to play Super Mario Kart using Deep Q-Learning (DQN) algorithm (code is not included).

+The agent was also trained to play Pong game using Deep Q-Learning and Double Deep Q-Learning (DDQN) algorithms (code is included).

 Files descriptions:

 src (code implementation files)